Baby Flat Head When To Worry – Professionals Advice

 These helmets are made in different shapes and sizes.
 You can choose yours according to your baby’s affected head area and neck and jaw sizes.

-One more thing you shouldn’t forget is to not purchase any of these helmets without consulting a health care specialist or your personal pediatrician.
+One more thing you shouldn’t forget is to not purchase any of these helmets without consulting a health care specialist or your pediatrician.

 Note: Your baby’s flat head has nothing to do with his brain.
-By no means, it can change the shape of your baby’s brain or its activity.
+By no means can it change the shape of your baby’s brain or its activity.

 No matter what, there’s always hope.